MathisLec/IPCatalogue/README.md

 ```
 ./ip_catalog
 ```
-You can choose among 3 options;
+You can choose among 3 options:
 1. Rentrer une IP: add an IP in the catalog.
 The typo is for example: 192.168.0.1/24
 2. Filtrer les IP par masque: show you only IP that match with the mask you specified.
 3. Quitter: Quit the application.
 Please, use this option instead of Ctrl-C to keep your memory.